bitr8/agregarr-dev/README.md

 The application will be available at `http://localhost:7171`

 > **Note**: Your volume must be set correctly for the your settings to persist.
-If Agregarr is reset after restart, it is because youe volume is not set correctly.
+If Agregarr is reset after restart, it is because your volume is not set correctly.
 The Coming Soon feature requires media volumes to be mounted with paths matching your Radarr/Sonarr containers.
 Without media mounts, Agregarr can run remotely and all other features will work normally.

 ## License